Islamic Acc & Fin Reporting

 Teaching and Learning Strategy

-20 hours of lectures, delivered in four blocks of 5 hours spread over two days.
+30 hours of class time, delivered in four blocks spread over two days.

 Courses including this module